Cool, natural, and sophisticated or a crumpled mess? What’s your take on linen?

-Linen pieces are super casual, so work well for weekends and vacation time.
-Think drawstring pants, relaxed shorts and loose, flowing tunics and dresses.
+Linen pieces are super casual, so they work well for weekends and vacation time.
+Think drawstring pants, relaxed shorts, and loose, flowing tunics and dresses.
 Slightly more structured pieces like elegant cropped linen pants and linen blazers can sometimes be suitable for work if you work in a casual work environment (or if you want to wear one on a dress down casual Friday).

-If you want your linen to have a crisp look, set your iron to high, place a wet cotton cloth (not terry) wrung out over your linen item, and iron over top of the cloth with steam.
+If you want your linen to have a crisp look, set your iron to high, place a wet cotton cloth (not terry) wrung out over your linen item, and iron over the top of the cloth with steam.
 This prevents scorching and helps smooth out linen.
 Keep in mind, though, that linen will wrinkle no matter what, especially the more you move around and sweat.